AnkitaK65/InternetTechnology/README.md

 - JSP Application with MVC is designed so that index.jsp submits forms to the controller (/books) using an action parameter instead of JSON.
 Since browsers cannot send DELETE requests directly from HTML forms, a hidden field _method=delete is handled in doPost to call bookDAO.deleteBook(...).
 - A redirect check at the top of index.jsp ensures it works both when accessed directly or via /books.
 - The project is built as a WAR using mvn clean package -U, deployed to Tomcat, and accessible at http://localhost:8080/YourApp/.

+### Unit-5

+### Unit-5 - bean-example
+This project demonstrates a simple Book Management Web Application using JSP, JavaBeans, and JDBC.
+The Book class acts as a JavaBean that encapsulates book data with private fields and public getters/setters, ensuring reusability and data encapsulation.
+JSP pages use this bean for data binding, while JDBC handles database operations like Insert, Update, Delete, and Fetch from MySQL.
+This follows the MVC (Model 1 style) pattern